Magnetism in Gemstones

 Technique: Place the gem raft in the bowl away from the edges.
 The raft will have a tendency to adhere to the sides of the reservoir due to the surface tension of the water.
 If the gem is faceted, the table should sit face up on the raft (flat surfaces attract best).
 Avoid bumping the raft with the magnet or breathing directly on the raft, and keep the bowl away from air currents, or you will see movement unrelated to magnetism.
 Hold the magnet about a half inch (12 mm) from the gem and note what happens.
 If the raft moves toward the magnet, maintain the 1/2" testing distance as the gem and raft are pulled across the surface of the water.

 Absence of a Direct response in green Garnet allows us to easily separate Tsavorite Garnet (Grossular) from green Demantoid (Andradite) of identical color.
 Only Demantoid picks up.
 Similarly, we can make a quick separation between orange Hessonite Garnet (Grossular) and orange Spessartine of identical color.
 Only Spessartine picks up.
-In addition, most Chrome Pyropes and Pastel Pyropes contain so little iron that they show only a Drag response, distinguishing them from all other Pyralspites (see the Garnet section for more information about these 2 unusual Pyrope Garnet varieties).
+In addition, most Chrome Pyropes and Pastel Pyropes contain so little iron and manganese that they show only a Drag response, distinguishing them from all other Pyralspites (see the Garnet section for more information about these 2 unusual Pyrope Garnet varieties).

 A Red Garnet Impostor: Another strongly magnetic rare or secondary gemstone is Staurolite.
 When opaque, this reddish brown mineral is commonly known as the Fairy Stone or Fairy Cross, because the natural twinning of its crystals at 90 degree angles makes a perfect cross.
 Transparent faceted gems look much like red Garnets, and due to high iron content, small transparent gems under 1 carat pick up with an N52 magnet (but larger gems only drag).